jjaychen1e/Bring-libstdcpp-back-to-Xcode/README.md

 # Bring libstdcpp back to Xcode

 When compiling with Xcode 10 or later, we got an error: `library not found for -lstdc++.6.0.9`.
 The reason is that Apple uses libc++ instead of libstdc++ in Xcode 10 or later.
-But many third-party libraries still uses libstdc++, the easiest way to compile our project is manually bring libstdc++ back to Xcode.
+But many third-party libraries still use libstdc++, the easiest way to compile our project is manually bring libstdc++ back to Xcode.
 So I provide a shell script that can automatically add libstdc++ to your Xcode.

 By the way, the CoreSimulator directory is changed in Xcode 11 or later, so I've add a special judge in the script.